thumbtack/slate/source/supply_api.html.md

 https://redirect.thumbtack.com/?code=BnCICCQ9KWF6WXj_xtiN3A
 ```

 This step issues the auth-code for test client same as the production flow.
-Please check above information for more details.
+Please check the above information for more details.

 <span style="color:Red">**NOTE:**</span> If Partners are using test Client, they can generate the Auth-code as many times as they want.
 They are not required to disconnect the flow before issuing the Auth-Code again.